Updated March 2026active

 RAND's analysis of civil court data shows wrongful death verdicts among the highest-value tort outcomes, with median jury awards exceeding $1 million in cases involving clear negligence.
 The report identifies litigation patterns including higher success rates when plaintiffs demonstrate documented duty-of-care violations and economic loss calculations from qualified experts.

 Impact: Offers defense-tested benchmarking data on verdict ranges and litigation strategy, helping attorneys set realistic client expectations and build damages models.
-Demonstrates that well-documented wrongful death cases with strong liability evidence regularly result in significant compensation for surviving families.
+Demonstrates that well-documented wrongful death cases with strong liability evidence regularly result in compensation for surviving families.

 View Source Document